Uncertainty assessment

 5 parameter = Parameter(["data/waste/biological/", "data/waste/waste_generation/"])

-/builds/bonsamurais/bonsai/util/ipcc/.tox/docs/lib/python3.12/site-packages/bonsai_ipcc/_data.py in ?(self, path_in, activitycode, productcode)
+File /builds/bonsamurais/bonsai/util/ipcc/.tox/docs/lib/python3.12/site-packages/bonsai_ipcc/_data.py:40, in Dimension.__init__(self, path_in, activitycode, productcode)

 38 df = self._filter_dataframe(df, activitycode)